nluetts/NoisySignalIntegration.jl/docs/src/guide.md

 # Usage Guide

-As an usage example, we will go through the analysis of a simulated FTIR spectrum.
+As a more detailed usage example, we will go through the analysis of a simulated FTIR spectrum.

 Suppose our spectrum looks like the following simulation: